CapSens/codecom/README.md

 # Capsens::Codecom

-This gem automaticaly generates YARD compatible comments to your beloved methods.
+This gem automatically generates YARD compatible comments (with arguments) to your beloved methods.

 ## Installation